 Stone Fruits

 Stone fruits refer to a group of fruits that contain a stone or a pit.
-This included cherries, apricots, peaches, mangoes, and plums.
-The flesh of these fruits is not toxic and is a rich source of many vitamins and fibre, but the stones and seeds are extremely toxic, which is why you should be cautious when preparing these fruits around your dog.
+This includes cherries, apricots, peaches, mangoes, and plums.
+The flesh of these fruits is not toxic, which is why we have peaches on our list of safe fruits, but the stones and seeds are extremely toxic, which is why you should be cautious when preparing these fruits around your dog.

 Though not all fruits are safe to share, look for the ones that are both tasty and nutritious.
 Adding fresh produce is an excellent way to bolster your pet's bowl and provide water content variety in his diet.